-John Hale III - Deputy Director, Office of Small and Disadvantaged Business Utilization
+John Hale III - Director, Office of Small and Disadvantaged Business Utilization

-John Hale III is the Deputy Director of the Office of Small and Disadvantaged Business Utilization at the Department of Energy, which is housed in the Office of Economic Impact and Diversity.
+John Hale III is the Director of the Office of Small and Disadvantaged Business Utilization at the Department of Energy, reporting directly to the Office of the Secretary.
 In this role, Hale advocates for small businesses including small disadvantaged, 8(a), women-owned, service-disabled veteran-owned, and Historically Underutilized Business Zone businesses.
 He is committed to increasing contracting opportunities awarded to small and disadvantaged businesses, establishing goals, promulgating policy, and developing programs to encourage small business participation in procurement opportunities.
 Hale also specializes in guiding small businesses through the process of contracting with the Department of Energy.

 Hale is the former Deputy Associate Administrator for the Office of Capital Access at the U.S. Small Business Administration (SBA).
 In that role, he managed the agency’s operations and initiatives designed to enhance customer service for its internal and external stakeholders.
 The primary focus of this effort included improving the agency’s strategic partnership with its lenders and their federal bank regulatory agencies.
 Moreover, he engaged lenders to identify opportunities for the SBA to design efficient programs that they would embrace with enthusiasm while optimizing credit quality.

 During his tenure, several key accomplishments included: